nao1215/sqly/README.md

 | ACH | `.ach` | several tables (`_file_header`, `_batches`, `_entries`, `_addenda`) |
 | Fedwire | `.fed` | one `_message` table |

+Multiple inputs are loaded atomically: if one file cannot be read, none of them are imported and the run exits `3`.
+See the [cookbook](https://nao1215.github.io/sqly/cookbook/#multiple-files-are-one-import).

 All except ACH and Fedwire also read the compression extensions above.
 Text inputs without a BOM decode as UTF-8, or as Shift-JIS, EUC-JP, ISO-2022-JP, or UTF-16 with `--encoding`.
 See [Formats](https://nao1215.github.io/sqly/formats/).

 ## Flags